andre-ye/andre-ye.github.io-retired/docs/cv.md

 - Was selected as one of two nominees to represent our region in international judging by NASA, ESA, and other international space agencies.

 ## Academics
-- Bachelor of Science degree with a major in Computer Science - Data Science
 - Bachelor of Arts degree with a major in Philosophy
+- Bachelor of Arts degree with a major in Comparative History of Ideas
+- Bachelor of Science degree with a major in Computer Science
 - Minor in Russian language.
-- 4.0 cumulative GPA.
 - [Early Entrance Program](https://robinsoncenter.uw.edu/programs/transition-school/){:target="_blank"}

 ## Technical Skills